frnqpur/ecu-diagnostic-remapping/README.md

 2. **Remapping Flasher**
    Used for BIN file selection, file validation workflow, and controlled ECU remapping/flashing process.

-This repository presents the project as a portfolio-ready desktop engineering application with screenshots, video walkthrough, documentation, downloadable application package, and safety disclaimer.
+This repository presents the project as a ready desktop engineering application with screenshots, video walkthrough, documentation, downloadable application package, and safety disclaimer.

 ---